High Altitude Trekking Tips: Preventing Altitude Sickness in the Himalayas

 High Altitude Trekking Tips FAQs

 Altitude sickness occurs when your body struggles to adjust to lower oxygen levels at high elevations.
-Even fit and experienced trekkers can experience symptoms above 3,000 meters, making it a common concern on routes like Everest Base Camp or Annapurna Circuit.
+Even fit and experienced trekkers can experience symptoms above 3,000 meters, making it a common concern on routes like Everest Base Camp or Annapurna base camp

 Ascend gradually, take acclimatization days, stay hydrated, avoid alcohol, and eat light, energy-rich meals.
 Following the rule “climb high, sleep low” is essential.
 Pre-trek physical training also helps your body cope with the altitude.